spejamchr/unties/README.md

 138.00000000000003 * inch
 ```

+Conversion will *not* raise an error if the units groups have different
-Each units_group does *not* have to have the same dimensions; basic units will
-be used to make up the difference:
+dimensions; instead, basic units will be used to make up the difference, without
+affecting the value:

 ```python
 >>> mph(inch)